-Testing in this suite focused on Audit logging in key areas of the system modified within this release.
-Verity Scan, Verity Relay and Verity Count were focused on in order to validate that the auditing functionality were adequate, the system and for the audit log's validity of content.
+Testing in this suite focused on audit logging on Verity Scan, Verity Relay and Verity Count, but all application and system logs were reviewed in order to validate that the audit logging was adequate.

 This test covered Verity Data, Verity Build, Verity Relay, Verity Touch Writer, Verity Scan, Verity Central as well as Verity Count.